NVIDIA/aistore/docs/s3compat.md

 > **Tip — use a cluster‑specific `.s3cfg`** so you can drop the `--host*` flags.
 See the [Example .s3cfg](#example-s3cfg) section below.

 ---

+## S3 Clients: Two Distinct Types

+Basic facts first:

+* AIS provides an S3-compatible API - there is no need for AIS-specific S3 clients.
+* All AIS clients are expected to follow standard HTTP semantics.
+* In particular, any client that implements standard HTTP redirect handling is fully supported.

+The last point drives the distinction between two kinds of S3 clients:

+1. those that follow `307 Temporary Redirect` by resending the original request - same method, URI taken verbatim from the `Location` header;
+2. and those that don't.

+For the first kind, everything just works.
+The redirected `Location` URI carries the proxy's signature and all query parameters the designated target needs to authenticate the request.

+Conforming redirect handling - see RFC 9110 [Location](https://www.rfc-editor.org/rfc/rfc9110.html#section-10.2.2), [Redirection 3xx](https://www.rfc-editor.org/rfc/rfc9110.html#section-15.4), [307 Temporary Redirect](https://www.rfc-editor.org/rfc/rfc9110.html#section-15.4.8) -
+preserves both the method and the URI as given.
+AIStore's signed redirects depend on exactly this behavior.

+Known-good clients include:

+* Python clients that drive the S3 API directly via [`urllib3`](https://pypi.org/project/urllib3) with redirect handling enabled;
+* [AWS SDK for Go v2](https://github.com/aws/aws-sdk-go-v2), which follows `307` responses to the `Location` URI verbatim;
+* Boto3 and other botocore-based applications using the AIStore [botocore redirect patch](https://github.com/NVIDIA/aistore/tree/main/python/aistore/botocore_patch).

+### Clients that reconstruct S3 endpoints

+The second kind does not follow `Location` verbatim.
+Following S3 service conventions rather than HTTP RFC, these clients treat the XML `<Endpoint>` element as a reusable service address and re-derive the request themselves; some additionally refuse to redirect specific methods (notably `HEAD`).

+A reconstructed request drops the signed query parameters.
+It may also arrive directly at a storage node's public endpoint, bypassing the proxy altogether.

+Either way, the receiving node cannot distinguish it from unsigned direct access.
+When the cluster requires proxy mediation—because AuthN or intra-cluster signing is configured—the node must reject it.
+With the feature described below disabled, such requests fail with `AccessDenied` (403) or `InvalidRequest` (400).

+The `S3-Redirect-Rebuild` cluster feature exists to support these clients anyway.
+It is a compatibility mode and an explicit security tradeoff - not an alternative signing mechanism.

+When `S3-Redirect-Rebuild` is enabled:

+* the XML `<Endpoint>` reverts to its legacy form - bare `host:port/s3` (otherwise, `<Endpoint>` carries the same full signed URI as `Location`);
+* `HEAD(object)` is reverse-proxied to the designated target instead of redirected - HEAD responses carry no body and, hence, no `<Endpoint>` to rebuild from;
+* storage nodes accept unsigned S3 requests on their public endpoints - which, accordingly, must be reachable from the clients;
+* proxy mediation, and any authorization enforced exclusively by the proxy, no longer protect those requests.

+Correspondingly, `S3-Redirect-Rebuild` cannot coexist with AuthN or `auth.intra_cluster`: configuration validation rejects the combination.

+The feature is disabled by default.
+Deployments that require strict proxy mediation and authenticated intra-cluster traffic must leave it disabled and use clients that follow the HTTP `Location` URI.

 ## Configuring Clients